 \begin{small}

 \end{small}

-In which, ${w_m}$ is the fusion weight of relation $m$ learned by $conv$, $\Pi $ represents matrix multiplication.
-It can be seen from equation(3) that each layer of networks is equivalent to performing a weighted summation operation on different relations.
-The uniqueness of this paper is that the weights are not manually specified but are obtained by the model's task-oriented autonomous learning.
-In this way, by stacking $l$-layer HMAEs, the model can yield a hybrid metapath with $l$-hops autonomously.
-In each layer, the corresponding hybrid heterogeneous adjacency matrix is recorded, which is used to aggregate neighborhood information at different hops within the path in section 4.2.
+where ${w_m}$ is the fusion weight of relation $m$ learned by $Conv$ and $\Pi$ represents matrix multiplication.
+Equation (3) shows that each layer of networks is equivalent to performing a weighted summation operation on different relations.
+The uniqueness of our approach is that the weights are not manually specified.
+Rather, they are obtained by the model's task-oriented autonomous learning.
+In this way, by stacking $l$-layer HMAEs, the model can autonomously obtain a hybrid metapath with $l$-hops.
+In each layer, the corresponding hybrid heterogeneous adjacency matrix is recorded, which is used to aggregate neighborhood information at different hops within the path as described in Section 4.2.